Carlisle & Finch: Searchlights

 When World War I started, production was shifted entirely to searchlights, to aid the war effort.
-The U.S. Government was a major purchaser, with additional large orders from Greece, Spain, Norway, and Russia.
-By 1917, it was one of the few companies worldwide producing searchlights, and had supplied a large proportion of the searchlights then in use by the United States and other countries.
+The US Government was a major purchaser, and large orders also came from Greece, Spain, Norway, and Russia.
+By 1917, C&F was one of the few companies worldwide producing searchlights, and had supplied a large proportion of the searchlights then in use by the United States and other countries.
 They produced a line of commercial searchlights, and also specialized in navy and military designs.
 Units were built with 9 to 60 in diameters, and 2 to 6 mi ranges.
-Current draw was 10 to 200 amps.
+Units drew from 10 to 200 amps of electrical current, depending on size.
+A motorized feedback mechanism automatically adjusted the carbon gap to strike an arc when the lamp was turned on and then maintain a fixed voltage (typically 55 volts) during operation.

 The earliest models used a carbon arc for the light source.
-Other companies had previously built carbon arc searchlights, but Carlisle & Finch added the innovation of mounting the carbon electrodes horizontally on the beam axis.
-The tip of the positive carbon faced the reflector, maximizing the amount of light reflected, and spacing of the carbons was adjusted by motorized screw-feed mechanisms.
-A manually-activated screw moved the entire mechanism forward and backward, positioning the arc at the mirror's focal point.
+Compared to incandescent bulbs, a carbon arc is superior for searchlight use since it approximates a point source which can be accurately placed at the focal point of a mirror, resulting in uniform illumination across the light beam.
+The disadvantage is that the carbon rods are consumed in operation, requiring a mechanism to keep moving the rods so the arc remains at the focus.
 A pair of carbons had a lifetime of about seven hours.

-The company introduced Xenon arc searchlights in the 1960s.
-LED models followed in 2019.
+Other companies had previously built carbon arc searchlights, but C&F added the innovation of mounting the carbon electrodes horizontally on the beam axis.
+The tip of the positive carbon faced the reflector, maximizing the amount of light reflected, and spacing of the carbons was adjusted by motorized screw-feed mechanisms.
+A manually activated screw moved the entire mechanism forward and backward, positioning the arc at the mirror's focal point.